 The food will be delicious, the people friendly and the views spectacular.
-I enjoyed this experience so much I dedicated a full length post to it that you can check out here!
+I enjoyed this experience so much I dedicated a full length post to our Cuscun visit.

-I also put together a short YouTube video highlighting this experience which you should also watch!
+I also put together a short YouTube video about Cuscun highlighting this experience which you should also watch!